ErinBailey/MixerChallenge/PITCHME.md

 ---

-### Architecture II
+## Architecture II
-- MVC

 - Model - Providing the business logic in mixerlib
 - View - Jobcoin GUI/ also the CLI user input
 - Controller - Handling the API calls in clientlib

 ---

-### Pros
+## Pros
 - Tests - go test covereage library
 - Clear error messages
 - Edge cases considered and/or documented